 Raising the federal minimum wage—and ensuring that tipped workers are entitled to this wage before tips—is essential to help millions of working women across the country support themselves and their families.
 And because women are the majority of workers who would get a raise, increasing the minimum wage would also help close the gender wage gap.

 Share of minimum wage workers who are women: NWLC calculations based on unpublished U.S. Department of Labor, Bureau of Labor Statistics data for all wage and salary workers.
 Figures are annual averages for 2015 and are therefore calculated based on the minimum wage in effect in 2015.
 Available data do not permit a precise calculation of the percentage of women making the state minimum wage in all states due to the increments by which wages are reported.
 Estimates are based on the share of workers who are women at or below the reported wage levels immediately above and below the relevant state’s minimum wage.
-“Minimum wage workers” refers to workers making the federal minimum wage or less.
+“Minimum wage workers” at the national level refers to workers making the federal minimum wage or less.
 “Minimum wage workers” at the state level refers to workers making their state’s minimum wage or less.

 Note on local minimum wage rates: Some sub-state localities have adopted minimum wages above their state minimum wage, and some state minimum wage laws (e.g., Oregon and New York) provide for minimum wage rates in specified metropolitan areas that vary from the statewide base wage.
 For more detail on local minimum wage rates, see the Economic Policy Institute’s Minimum Wage Tracker.